Skip to content

 Recommended For

-Mid-market high-risk merchants.
+• Mid-market high-risk merchants.
 Mid-market merchants in high-risk verticals like gaming, forex and crypto. emerchantpay has underwritten high-risk for 20+ years and runs a dedicated risk and fraud management team.
-The minimum volume is softer than Nuvei's $500k floor — operators around $100k-$300k/month who do not qualify for Nuvei or Adyen find emerchantpay accessible.
+The minimum volume is softer than Nuvei's $500k floor, so operators around $100k-$300k/month who do not qualify for Nuvei or Adyen find emerchantpay accessible.

-In-house acquiring needs.
+• In-house acquiring needs.
 Operators who want a Principal Member Visa/MC acquirer rather than a gateway-only PSP.
-Many self-styled 'PSPs' route to a third-party acquiring bank — that adds a layer of fees and removes negotiation leverage. emerchantpay acquires directly, which means card rates can be negotiated against the actual interchange-plus structure (IC++).
+Many self-styled 'PSPs' route to a third-party acquiring bank, which adds a layer of fees and removes negotiation leverage. emerchantpay acquires directly, which means card rates can be negotiated against the actual interchange-plus structure (IC++).

 Not Recommended For

-Crypto-first operators.
-Operators where crypto is the headline product. emerchantpay treats crypto as one of 60+ APMs, not a native on/off-ramp.
+• Crypto-first operators.
+Operators where crypto is the headline product. emerchantpay treats crypto as one of 60+ APMs rather than a native on/off-ramp.
 There is no dedicated crypto vault, no published support for stablecoin settlement, and no MiCAR CASP license like Nuvei now holds.
 Crypto-first operators belong on NOWPayments, CoinsPaid or BitPay.

-Transparent-pricing teams.
+• Transparent-pricing teams.
 Procurement teams that need a published rate card up front. emerchantpay does not publish gaming rates.
 Every deal is custom.
-If you cannot negotiate without benchmarks, Solidgate (published 0.3-0.8% + acquiring), CoinsPaid (flat crypto fees), and Brite (clear 0.5-1.5%) give you something to anchor against.
+If you cannot negotiate without benchmarks, CoinsPaid (flat crypto fees) and Brite (clear 0.5-1.5%) give you something to anchor against.

 Geographic Coverage